-I have found that performing usability studies in class hammers home the relevance of evaluation.
-For example, I have a student think-aloud as they try to display a slide on an overhead projector rigged with a burnt bulb.
-It typically takes the student ten minutes to discover the problem and realize that the projector has a spare bulb that they can switch to.
-I also have them try to change the bulb, and it takes them another ten minutes (if they succeed!) to figuring out how to open the projector to reach the bulb.
-The class, who are taking notes, then critically analyze the design of the overhead projector, relate them to Norman's design principles of everyday things, and suggest improvements.
-They notice that most recommendations are simple changes to the plastic overhead case, and that a better projector could probably be built for the exact same price.
+of evaluation.
+For example, I have a student think aloud as he or she tries to display a slide on an overhead projector rigged with a burnt bulb.
+It typically takes the student ten minutes to discover the problem and realize that the projector has a spare bulb that he or she can switch to.
+I also have the student try to change the bulb, and it generally takes another ten minutes (if the student succeeds!) to figure out how to open the projector to reach the bulb.
+The rest of the students, who are taking notes, then critically analyze the design of the overhead projector, relate them to Norman's design principles of everyday things, and suggest improvements. notice They that recommendamost tions are simple changes to the plastic overhead case, and that a better projector could probably be built for the exact same price.
 The class often wonders why the manufacturer never bothered doing this simple exercise!
 Other in-class evaluations have included:

-- using constructive interaction to reveal conceptual model formation and problems in the controls and labels of a high-end fax machine (its control panel is presented as an overhead); - using think-aloud to expose difficulties that even technically proficient people have when performing fairly simple tasks in the Windows '95 file manager; - an in-class quantitative controlled experiment.
+- using constructive interaction to reveal conceptual model formation and problems in the controls and labels of a highend fax machine (its control panel is presented as an overhead); - using think-aloud to expose difficulties that even technically proficient people have when performing fairly simple tasks in the Windows '95 File Manager; - an in-class quantitative controlled experiment.

 Involving the user in the design process.
-A fundamental tenant of HCI is that end-users should play an integral role in the design process.
-After briefly introducing user-centered system design and a (simplified) version of participatory design, I walk students through a variety of methods that involve users in the design of low and high fidelity prototypes.
-Methods starts as simple verbal exercises, but rapidly go through paper and pen sketches, storyboards, Pictive, scripted simulations and so on, each getting slightly more sophisticated.
-I stress in class that early versions of prototypes should be low fidelity and low cost (e.g., paper, pencil, and sticky note technology), and that its purpose should be to garner high-level reaction and input from the user.
-As the design progresses, prototypes will become higher fidelity and more refined, and the user's input should reflect smaller, but still important, design and usability decisions.
+A fundamental tenant of HCI is that end users should play an integral role in the design process.
+After briefly introducing user-centered system design and a (simplified) version of participatory design, I walk students through a variety of methods that involve users in the design of low- and high-fidelity prototypes.
+Methods starts as simple verbal exercises, but rapidly go through paper and pen sketches, storyboards, Pictive, scripted simulations, and so on, each getting slightly more sophisticated.
+I stress in class that early versions of prototypes should be low-fidelity and low-cost (paper, pencil, and sticky note technology), and that its purpose should be to garner high-level reaction and input from the user.
+As the design progresses, prototypes become higher-fidelity and more refined, and the user's input should reflect smaller, but still important, design and usability decisions.

 Most techniques are demonstrated live.
 For example, I do a walk-through of a storyboard design.
 I then introduce an interface as a Pictive design based on sticky notes, and a volunteer interacts with it.
 The volunteer and class identify problems, and we redesign the system on the fly by having people reconstruct its components on sticky notes.
-I have also devoted a class to a live Wizard of Oz demonstration (Maulsby, Greenberg and Mander 1993).
+I have also devoted a class to a live Wizard of Oz demonstration [7].

-Students apply these techniques to their interface design project (discussed later).
-They use story-boarding and horizontal prototypes to garner user reaction, and a vertical prototype that serves as a proof of concept.
+Students apply these techniques to

+their interface design projects (discussed later).
+They use storyboarding and horizontal prototypes to garner user reaction, and a vertical prototype that serves as a proof of concept.
 Because of class size, some groups use others as "simulated" end users.
-However, there are always a few groups who find a real user audience, and who go to great lengths to involve them in the on-going design of the application.
+However, there are always a few groups who find a real user audience, and who go to great lengths to involve them in the ongoing design of the application.

-Designing without the User.
+Designing without the User

-Graduating students may find themselves employed in an environment where they have either no access or irregular access to end-users.
+Graduating students may find themselves employed in an environment in which they have either no access or irregular access to end users.
 Yet design must continue.
 This section of the course presents several topics on how to design interfaces without the user.